SaiNikhil-06/Employee-Notifications-System/empnotification/README.md

 ## Backend

-Go the `newsnotifications` directory.
+Go the `empnotifications` directory.
 Then run the below commands:

 ```
 docker-compose up